Alumni

 Publication(s) from work in the lab:

 McNeish, R.E., E.M.
 Moore, M.E.
 Benbow and R.W.
 McEwan.
-In Press.
+2015.
 Removal of the invasive shrub, Lonicera maackii, from riparian forests influences headwater stream biota and ecosystem function.
-Rivers Research and Applications.
+River Research and Applications 31: 1131-1139.
+LINK.

 The Founding Quartet